CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

 .. note::

     *deduplicate_level*\ is an integer from 0 to 14.
-0 means an index with the same configuration as CUBRID 11.2 or earlier without the **DEDUPLICATE** option.
+When this parameter is set to 0, it indicates an index configuration where data deduplication within indexes is not performed.
+This configuration is the same as that in CUBRID 11.2 or an earlier version.

 .. code-block:: sql